 Let's take the example of the cosmetic surgeon one more time.

 A patient being consulted for surgery has concerns about pain.
-Now, if the doctor says that the procedure is painless, his will be somewhat believable.
+Now, if the doctor says that the procedure is painless, his response will be somewhat believable.
 But how much more believable will it be if the doctor pulled out of a binder a testimonial written by a patient, one who had the exact same concern prior to his surgery, and in it claimed that the procedure was indeed painless?

 Let me share with you what I do in my own consulting practice.
 For instance, in my car or in my travels, I not only carry a promotional kit but also usually carry several large briefcases that contain the following items: